c-razo/Cloud-Freedom/docs/index.md

 ## 🌐 Why Choose?

-Here’s why Cloud Freedom is the best choice for your data independence:
 - 💰 **Save Money**: Say goodbye to endless subscription fees from major providers.
 - 🔒 **Full Privacy**: Keep your data private—no prying eyes, no third-party access.
 - ⚙️ **Total Control**: Customize your storage your way, on your own terms.